BrightChamps Logo

 We can apply Cramer’s rule when we need to solve multiple variables and equations.
 This mathematical method has several real-world applications in various fields, ranging from economics to engineering.

-• Economists use Cramer’s rule to find the equilibrium points where both supply and demand are equal.
+• Economics: Economists use Cramer’s rule to find the equilibrium points where both supply and demand are equal.
 For example, to find out how demand and supply change in response to price can be figured using Cramer’s rule.

-• Electrical engineers use Cramer's rule to solve multiple-loop and node equations and to find the unknown values in a complex circuit.
+• Engineering: Electrical engineers use Cramer's rule to solve multiple-loop and node equations and to find the unknown values in a complex circuit.
 For instance, they use this rule to solve for the current in three connected loops and three unknown currents.

 Max from BrightChamps Saying "Hey"